telerik/xaml-docs/controls/radpersistenceframework/persistence-framework-getting-started.md

 * __UIElement__

 * __IEnumerable<UIElement>__

+>If you want to persist more complex controls with complex properties such as **RadGridView** and its filtering, sorting and grouping descriptors, you should use a [Custom Property Provider]({%slug persistence-framework-custom-property-provider%}).
+Good examples of its implementation can be found in our [SDK Samples Browser]({%slug sdk-samples-browser%})

 In order to persist the state of a UI component, the __PersistenceFramework__ uses serialization.
 This means that the framework creates a serialization string describing each persisted component and you are provided with the option to save that string in a stream or in an  isolated storage.